Part of the Sam Check Cashing Machine chain · locations

 This Oklahoma City location offers check cashing for personal and payroll checks, money transfer services, bill payments, and payday/title loan options.
 Call the May Avenue branch at 405-685-7451 to ask about specific services, current fees, or to verify what forms of ID you'll need to bring.
 The staff can answer questions about available loan products and help you find the service that fits your immediate financial need.

-If you need quick cash in Oklahoma City, this South May Avenue location is open when traditional banks aren't—early mornings and late evenings included.
+If you are researching short-term cash access in Oklahoma City, this South May Avenue location is open when traditional banks aren't—early mornings and late evenings included.
 Bring a valid government-issued ID and the check you want to cash to ensure a smooth transaction.
 SAM Check Cashing Machine serves as a convenient alternative to traditional banks for time-sensitive financial needs.

 Services & Features